“Do IP cameras affect internet speed?”

 If you are considering the IP camera bandwidth consumption, and wondering whether IP cameras slow down your network, you can spend a few minutes checking out this article.

-Do PoE/Wireless Cameras Slow Down Internet Speed?
+- Do IP Cameras Slow Down Network

-“Will 2 to 3 security IP cameras affect internet bandwidth?”
-Generally, the upload bandwidth and download bandwidth your IP security camera uses varies due to several factors:
+Generally, the IP camera Internet usage, namely the upload bandwidth and download bandwidth your security camera uses, varies due to several factors:

 - Compression.
 It’s a major cause of your WiFi security camera data usage.
 MJPEG/MJPEG-4 and H.264 are the two most popular compression standard in the video surveillance and security industry.